 Carly is very active in her community and is passionate about recruiting and supporting foster/adoptive families in Las Vegas.
 She loves to vacation with her family and enjoys going to new places and experiencing different cultures while seeing as much of the world as possible.
 Carly lives every day of her life in anticipation of meeting her Heavenly Father and hearing those sweet words, “Well done”.

-Jason Weber and his wife, Trisha, have been speaking up on behalf of the marginalized for the past 24 years.
-Jason has written and helped to produce several books and other tools, including Farmer Herman and the Flooding Barn, a 2018 ECPA Christian Book Award finalist and the newly released Until There’s More Than Enough.
-Jason writes a regular column for Fostering Families Today magazine and is the host of the More Than Enough Podcast, which highlights the work of national foster care advocates.
+Jason Weber and his wife, Trisha, have been speaking up on behalf of the marginalized for over 25 years.
+Jason has written and helped to produce several books and other tools, including Farmer Herman and the Flooding Barn, a 2018 ECPA Christian Book Award finalist and Until There’s More Than Enough.
+Jason has been a regular columnist for Fostering Families Today magazine and is the host of the More Than Enough Podcast, which highlights the work of national foster care advocates.
 Jason serves with the Christian Alliance for Orphans and helps lead More Than Enough, a collaborative movement facilitated by the CAFO community.
 Jason and his family live in Plano, Texas.